 “A Perth R.A.C. mobile mechanic noticed the car in the garage in 2002, and after negotiating its purchase he gradually restored the car over the next decade, removing the fibreglass body from the spaceframe chassis and doing a full rebuild (with strengthening) of the original tube spaceframe, repainting the body in a shade very close to its original dark metallic grey, and refitting the original interior which was still in great condition.
 Even the very rare Les Leston Austin Continental headrests, fitted to the driver and passenger seats from new, were retained.

 “Needless to say the mild steel petrol tank was replaced with a brand new stainless steel tank.
 The original MGB 1800 engine was fully worked over, including porting and polishing the head, the installation of oversize valves and a 3/4 race profile camshaft, and a 45DCOE Weber carburettor.

-“The car was then advertised on eBay in mid 2012.
-I was looking specifically for a car that would give me the raw driving satisfaction of the Porsche 356, but with a much lower price-tag, with mechanicals that were reliable and unlikely to break the bank, was rust-free, and which had some style and individuality.
+“The car was then advertised on eBay in mid-2012.
+I was looking specifically for a car that would give me the raw driving satisfaction of the Porsche 356, but with a much lower price tag, with mechanicals that was reliable and unlikely to break the bank, was rust-free, and which had some style and individuality.
 As a lifelong classic car tragic I had already known of Gilbern as a marque, and the Gilbern GT fitted the bill perfectly!